Several livestreamed classes currently underway, and announced under Events above

 Details under Events above.

-My books (currently nine in number, as well as one overall index and one season overview) are all issued through Ruby Hill Publishing and are available on Amazon, both in paperback and as e-books.
+My books - ten full-length books (400-ish pages), and three shorter surveys - are all issued through Ruby Hill Publishing and are available on Amazon, both in paperback and as e-books.
 My Amazon author page, through which you can most quickly locate them, appears at the end of this list of titles.

 - Classical Music Insights: Understanding and Enjoying Great Music (2011)